100 Women (BBC): History

 After the 2012 Delhi gang rape, then BBC Controller Liliane Landor, BBC editor Fiona Crack and other journalists, were inspired to create a series focusing on the issues and achievements of women in society today.
 They felt that many of the issues women faced were not getting in-depth coverage, and in March 2013 a "flood of feedback from female listeners" was received by the BBC to the effect that the corporation should provide more "content from and about women."

 The BBC launched this series in 2013 to address the under-representation of women in the media.
 Women to participate in the first programme were chosen by survey in 26 different language services.
 Programming ran over the course of a month, culminating in a conference held on 25 October, in which 100 women from across the world discussed issues they shared.
 A wide range of topics were debated covering employment challenges, feminism, motherhood, and religion, to examine both the cultural and social challenges women faced in living their lives.
+One debate discussed whether being a feminist and a woman of faith was possible.
+The debate concluded with the majority thinking they excluded each other.
+The series included an interview with Malala and this was the first that had ever been broadcast.

 The series has since covered many topics, including education, healthcare, equal pay, genital mutilation, domestic violence, and sexual abuse and seeks to provide women with a platform to discuss how to improve the world and eliminate sexism.
 Women included on the list are from around the globe, and involved in diverse fields of endeavour.
 Women who are already famous are included, as well as people who are less known.